vbookshelf/myOfflineAi-PrivacyFirst/README.md

 2- Insert the model into Ollama

 # (You can specify any name.
 I've used: my-google_medgemma-4b-it-GGUF-bf16)<br>
-# The file name you specify must be lower case only.
+# The file name you specify must be lower case only or you will get an error.
 % ollama create my-google_medgemma-4b-it-gguf-bf16 -f Modelfile

 ```